-3.1.
-Analysis of the Questionnaire
+4.1.
+Analysis of the Questionnaires

-Students who participated to the survey are mostly 16 or 17 years old.
+Students who participated to the survey are mostly in the age of 16 or 17.
 Students who are 15 years old constitute a minority with only 7%.

-As it is shown from question 1, the vast majority of students who participated in this survey predominantly consisted of Albanians.
+As it is shown in illustration 2, the vast majority of students who participated in this survey predominantly consisted of Albanians.
 Only two of the participants, who are bilingual, have also Turkish as their native language.

-From question 2, it is clear that most of the students with the ratio of 80% have been learning English for more than 6 years.
+From the illustration 3 it is clear that most of the students with the ratio of 80% have been learning English for more than 6 years.
 A small minority of students have been learning English less than 6 years; 7% of them have been learning for 6 years; 7% of others have been learning for only 3 years; 3% of students for 4 years; and another %3 of students have been learning English for 5 years.
 According to the data given, most students are expected to have satisfactory English skills to communicate and interact with the language well enough.